jamie-bear/persona0/README.md

-**Persona0** is a design for an ego-perspective cognitive agent architecture, not a prompt-only chatbot.
+**Persona0** is a design for an ego-perspective cognitive agent architecture.

 ---